Ecommerce Customer Service: 5 Tips to Stand Out of The Crowd

 4. Customers want personal experience

-Did you know that 70% of customers want more personalized shopping experiences?
+Did you know that 71% of customers feel frustrated when a shopping experience is impresonal?
 That is quite a big number.
 If you haven’t already include personalization in your ecommerce business and ecommerce customer service, now would be the best time.

 Since nowadays it is easy to track customer behavior, that means you already have a chance for great personalization.
 With all the collected data about the customer, you will be able to talk to a customer in a much more personalized way.
 Plus, you will create a relationship with customers that eventually turns into loyalty.